SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 at the appropriate points in its execution, and responds to cancellation an appropriate way.
-Depending on the work you're doing, that usually means one of the following:
+Depending on the work you're doing, responding to cancellation usually means one of the following:

 - Throwing an error like `CancellationError`
 - Returning `nil` or an empty collection